Jimbo51000/bsdr/README.md

 Download Shanghaitech dataset from [here](https://github.com/desenzhou/ShanghaiTechDataset).
 Download UCF-QNRF dataset from [here](http://crcv.ucf.edu/data/ucf-qnrf/).

-Place the dataset in `../dataset/` folder. (`dataset` and `css-cnn` folders should have the same parent directory).
+Place the dataset in `../dataset/` folder. (`dataset` and `bsdr` folders should have the same parent directory).
 So the directory structure should look like the following:

 ```
 -- bsdr